Kairotic/mistakes/mistakes.md

 hypothesis (the text-based version of the pattern) by following instructions produced by the language to actually weave them.
-The other aspect was to use a generative formal grammar to explore the patterns possible given the restriction of plain weave, perhaps in a different manner to that used by weavers -- but one that starts to treat weaving as a computational medium.
+The other aspect was to use a generative formal grammar to explore the patterns possible given the restriction of plain weave -- perhaps in a different manner to that used by weavers, but one that starts to treat weaving as a computational medium.

-This system was restricted by only working with plain weave.
-Given the range of patterns possible, this was not of immediate concern, but something we addressed in our later systems.

 # Four shaft loom simulation